-- 1. ensuring that existing units, skill sets and qualifications are current by reviewing and updating the identified Training Package components (Attachment B) - 2. providing other IRCs with similar digital skills in their Training Packages with advice on this project, and - 3. ensuring the skill needs of the Australian manufacturing sector (and related industries) continue to be met in an Industry 4.0 environment by: - a. providing approval and funding for IBSA Manufacturing to undertake a cross-sector project focussed on determining how Training Packages can continue to meet the needs of the workforce in a rapidly changing Industry 4.0 environment. - b. promoting the take-up of the soon-to-be accredited Diploma of Applied Technologies (higher level apprenticeship) as a means of meeting the skill needs of new entrants to the workforce going into Industry 4.0 workplaces, and
+- 4. ensuring the skill needs of the Australian manufacturing sector (and related industries) continue to be met in an Industry 4.0 environment by: - a. providing approval and funding for IBSA Manufacturing to undertake a cross-sector project focussed on determining how Training Packages can continue to meet the needs of the workforce in a rapidly changing Industry 4.0 environment, and - b. promoting the take-up of the soon-to-be accredited Diploma of Applied Technologies (higher level apprenticeship) as a means of meeting the skill needs of new entrants to the workforce going into Industry 4.0 workplaces.